The Excessive Chargeback Merchant Program: Mastercard’s New Approach to Managing Disputes

 The Excessive Chargeback Merchant program is a chargeback compliance scheme created by Mastercard.
 The purpose of the program is to exercise oversight in regards to eCommerce merchant activity and prevent excessive chargebacks from occurring on the Mastercard network.
 This is achieved by imposing penalties on merchants for noncompliance.

-The Excessive Chargeback Merchant program was originally announced by Mastercard back in April 2019.
+Mastercard announced the Excessive Chargeback Merchant program back in April 2019.
 Now, the program is being deployed globally as part of an update to the Excessive Chargeback Program (ECP).
 This program monitors merchants that receive, as Mastercard puts it, “an excessive number of chargebacks on a monthly basis.”

-Going forward, Mastercard will use network data to automatically track chargebacks for all transactions, both card-present and card-not-present.
+Going forward, Mastercard will use network data to track chargebacks for all transactions, both card-present and card-not-present.
 The card network will then notify acquirers when an individual merchant ID breaches the compliance threshold.
-According to the card network, the program is intended to “reduce chargebacks and strengthen the integrity of the Mastercard Network.”
+According to Mastercard , the program aims to “reduce chargebacks and strengthen the integrity" of the network.

 Mastercard began monitoring transactions in November 2019.
-However, they didn’t begin charging assessments until May 2020 (in all markets except Canada), based on the number of chargebacks tracked in the previous month.
+However, they didn’t begin charging assessments until May 2020 (in all markets except Canada).
+This was based on the number of chargebacks tracked in the previous month.

 Seeing Excessive Chargebacks?